Blog

 Leveraging QuickBooks for Grant Compliance

 Grant management requires careful documentation of how funds are spent.
-With QuickBooks, Not-For-Profits can easily attach receipts, track program expenses, and generate fund-specific reports to meet grantor requirements.
+With QuickBooks, not-for-profits can easily attach receipts, track program expenses, and generate fund-specific reports to meet grantor requirements.

 By using custom reports, your team can: